 Health Coach Feature: How This Mom of Four Is Helping Kids Get in the Kitchen

 Kiran Dodeja Smith is a mom of four and runs the site easyrealfood.com, which offers gluten-free recipes for busy families along with tips and tricks to make real food easy.
 She recently launched Camp Kitchen, a digital guide to help teach kids to cook, and she has a passion for helping get kids in the kitchen.
-Fine more from Kiran on her website and Instagram.
+Find more from Kiran on her website and Instagram.

 Q: What were you doing prior to enrolling at Integrative Nutrition?